 Silicon Carbide (SiC) Mirrors

-Silicon carbide (SiC) mirrors are advanced optical components known for their exceptional properties, making them ideal for various applications, including larger telescopes, high-speed scanning systems, and space applications.
-Here is an overview of SiC mirrors, including their properties, manufacturing methods, and Avantier’ capabilities in producing custom SiC mirrors:
+Silicon carbide (SiC) mirrors are advanced optical components known for their high stiffness, thermal stability, and lighweight properties, making them ideal for custom precision space optics, large telescopes, high-speed scanning systems, and mission-critical aerospace applications.

 Properties of Silicon Carbide (SiC) Mirrors